jabarjung/my-test-app/README.md

 - Section 8 is now complete.
 - Section 9 is now complete.
 - Section 10 is now complete.
+- Section 11 is now complete.
-- Section 11 is in progress.
+- Section 12 is in progress.